-- “I’ll only pay for your school if you go to become a [insert occupation that child has no interest in].”
+- “I’ll only pay for your school if you go to become a [some occupation that child has no interest in].”

 - “I’ll only pay for your school if you agree to help me do things whenever I ask you.”

-- “I’ll only pay for you to attend a Christian school.”
+- “I’ll only pay for you to attend a [specific religion] school.”

-- “You can’t [insert extracurricular activity].
+- “You can’t participate in [insert extracurricular activity].
 If I’m paying for you to go, you’re going to do as I say and I don’t want you getting distracted with other things.”